Loading...

 How Wisdom Became the Property of the Human Race

-Compiled by W. H. Barker, Cecilia Sinclair, in the book West African Folk-Tales published in 1919.
+Compiled by W. H. Barker and Cecilia Sinclair, in the book West African Folk-Tales.

 These Sci-Fi Visions for Interstellar Travel Just Might Work